 Washington, D.C.
 20202-5920

-The University, at its discretion, may provide the following directory information: student’s name, addresses, telephone numbers, electronic mail addresses, photograph, date and place of birth, major field of study, dates of attendance, class level, enrollment status (e.g, undergraduate or graduate; full-time or part-time), participation in officially recognized activities and sports, weight and height of members of athletic teams, degrees, honors and awards received, the most recent educational agency or institution attended, and other such information.
-A student who wishes the University to withhold directory information from disclosure must notify the Office of Academic Records or Law School Registrar in writing within 10 days after the first day of class each semester.
+For example, Fordham University, at its discretion, may release the following Directory Information without the student’s consent: student’s name, address, telephone number, electronic mail address, photograph, date and place of birth, major field of study, dates of attendance, grade level, enrollment status (e.g. undergraduate or graduate; full-time or part-time), participation in officially recognized activities and sports, weight and height of members of athletic teams, degrees, honors and awards received (e.g., Dean’s List recognition), and the most recent educational agency or institution attended, and other such similar information.

 Veterans enrolled at Fordham University utilizing education benefits programs—such as Post 9/11 GI Bill, Montgomery GI Bill-Active Duty, Montgomery GI Bill–Selected Reserve and the Reserve Education Assistance Program (REAP)—must present their Certificate of Eligibility (COE) and DD214 to the Office of Academic Records at the time of registration or as soon as possible thereafter.
 Those utilizing the Vocational Rehabilitation Chapter 31 benefit should ensure that their counselor has authorized them for the semester and should inform the Fordham school certifying officials.
 Please refer to the VA website, www.gibill.va.gov, for eligibility criteria as well as type of education or training benefits available under each program.
 The VA can also be reached at 888 442-4551.
 Veterans who do not have such a letter (COE) must follow the same procedure for payment of tuition as all other students.
 Specific tuition questions should be directed to the Financial Aid office of your home school.